ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ### 2. Understanding the Chat app

 The [`index.js`](src/index.js) file is the main entry point.
-Its responsability is to setup the app, initialze a IPFS node for the real-time chat, and to render the root [`App`](src/App.js) React component.
+Its responsibility is to setup the app, initialize a IPFS node for the real-time chat, and to render the root [`App`](src/App.js) React component.
 The `App` component will be displaying a loading while the setup process is inflight and will only render the actual inner app when everything is ready.
 It also connects to the [`stores`](src/stores) so that parts of the app will re-render automatically whenever these stores' state change.

 Feel free to peek at the rest of the React [`components`](src/components), but we will be mainly focusing on the [`stores`](src/stores) during the workshop.